opendatamesh-initiative/odm-specification-dpdescriptor/docs/resources/howto/build-schema-doc.md

 ## Editing

-We suggest to use a working copy of the schema instead of editing the principal version itself.
+We suggest using a working copy of the schema instead of editing the principal version itself.

 The working copy we use is named `schema-dev.json` and it is located under the respective `schemas/<version>` folder but any other file can serve the same purpose.